futbolpal/gitea-agents/.kilocode/rules/product.md

 - spawns a subagent to complete the task.

 When the subagent completes its work, it creates a pull request (PR).
-The subagent then begins polling for comments on the PR.

-Subagents monitor PR comments and respond to feedback (e.g., by making code changes or requesting clarification).
-Subagents persist their state (e.g., task progress, conversation history) using a combination of Issue ID and PR ID.
+Orchestration monitors PRs for new comments and reviews, spawning subagents to handle feedback.

 ## Orchestration Workflow

 ### Overview

-The orchestration layer (main agent) manages the overall process of monitoring repositories, spawning subagents for issues, and coordinating their lifecycle.
+The orchestration layer manages the overall process of monitoring repositories, spawning subagents for coding tasks, and coordinating their lifecycle.

 ### Workflow Steps

 #### 1. Initialization

 - Load configuration from environment variables or config file.
 - Validate Gitea API connection using GITEA_BASE_URL.
 - Initialize logging and state storage.

 #### 2. Polling Loop

 - Run continuously with interval POLLING_FREQUENCY seconds.
 - For each repository in GITEA_REPOS:
   - Query Gitea API for issues (open, unlabeled, not already reserved).
+  - For active PRs, query for comments and review comments.
   - Filter qualifying issues (e.g., exclude those with certain labels).
+  - Filter comments that already have an 'eyes' reaction.

-#### 3. Issue Processing
+#### 3. Work Processing

 - For each qualifying issue:
   - Apply ISSUE_LABEL_RESERVE to reserve it.
-  - Spawn a subagent subprocess, passing Issue ID and config.
+  - Spawn a subagent subprocess, passing Issue ID and context.
   - Log the subagent creation.
+- For each qualifying comment (PR or review):
+  - Add the 'eyes' reaction.
+  - Spawn a subagent subprocess, passing Comment ID and context.
+  - Log the subagent creation.

 #### 4. Subagent Management

-- Subagents run independently; orchestration layer does not directly manage their internal state.
+- Subagents run independently; orchestration layer spawns them for issues and comments.
-- Periodically check for completed subagents (e.g., via process status or shared state).
+- Periodically check for completed subagents (e.g., via process status).

 #### 5. PR Merge Handling

 - Poll for merged PRs associated with issues.
 - When a PR is merged, the associated issue is automatically closed (if PR contains 'Closes #issue').
 - Clean up any subagent resources if applicable.

 #### 6. Error Handling

 - Handle API failures (e.g., retry with backoff).
 - Log errors and notify owner if critical.
 - Restart failed subagents if configured.

 #### 7. Shutdown

 - Gracefully terminate polling on signal.
 - Wait for active subagents to complete or force kill after timeout.

 ### Sequence Diagram (Text-based)

 ```
 Agent Start -> Load Config -> Validate API
-Loop: Poll Issues -> Filter Qualifying -> Reserve Issue -> Spawn Subagent
+Loop: Poll Issues -> Filter Qualifying -> Reserve -> Spawn Subagent
-Subagent: Work -> Create PR -> Poll Comments -> Respond
+Subagent: Work -> Create PR -> Exit
+Loop: Poll PR Comments/Reviews -> Filter Qualifying -> Add Eyes -> Spawn Subagent
+Subagent: Analyze Comment -> Respond -> Exit
 PR Merged -> Issue Closed -> Cleanup
 ```